 Explore Pasabag (Monk’s Valley)

-Stop by the village of Cavusin
+Explore the ancient village of Cavusin

 Stay in a cave hotel

-If you’ve enjoyed this post, feel free to share using the below links!
+If you’ve enjoyed this Cappadocia Travel Guide, feel free to share using the below links!